DeepakGhengat/psavvy/README.md

 **INSTALLATION NOTICE:
 **

+ENJOY AUTO INSTALLATION ON YOUR SYSTEM AND EARN GOOD AMOUNTS BY USING PSAVVY.
 Use SUDO to install all the tools in the Tools/ Directory
 1. sudo apt-get update && sudo apt-get install -y dos2unix (Only use if needed)
 2. dos2unix install.sh (Only use if needed)